CrossRef/rest-api-doc/resource_intended_use_hints.md

 ## The Problem

-There is concern that the CrossRef schema does not give enough information to users about which resources are appropriate for different user classes and/or applications.
+The CrossRef schema does not give enough information to users about which resources are appropriate for different user classes and/or applications.
 For example, a publisher might want to be able to provide different lists of resources for the following use cases:

 - A human subscriber accessing the content to read
 - A human non-subscriber accessing the content to read